hpetren/chemodiv/README.md

 Detailed usage notes can be found with `help(chemdiv)` and in the documentation for each function.
 In short, datasets are required.
-First, a dataset on the relative proportions of phytochemical compounds in different samples.
-Second, a dataset with the common name, SMILES and InChIKey for all the compounds in the first dataset.
+First, a dataset on the proportions of phytochemical compounds in different samples.
+Second, a dataset with the compound name, SMILES and InChIKey for all the compounds in the first dataset.

+#### Data formatting checks

+Function `chemDivCheck` can be used to check so that the datasets used by functions in the package are correctly formatted.

 #### Compound classification and dissimilarities